-In those cases where not all the documentation enlisted under points 2, 3, 4, 5, and 6 is submitted with the application, applicants shall be given the opportunity to rectify the application by submitting the required documentation to be considered for evaluation and selection with the next cut-off date5.
-In the event that applicants fail to rectify an application by the indicated deadline, the application shall be considered as an incomplete application and rejected.
+In those cases where not all the documentation is submitted with the application, applicants shall be given the opportunity to rectify the application by submitting the required documentation.
+The maximum period allowed for rectifications shall not exceed 2 months from the date of the rectifications letter.
+Applicants are to submit their missing documentation to rectify their application by said deadline and application will be considered for evaluation and selection with the next cut-off date6 following complete submission of the application.
+If applicants fail to rectify an application by the indicated deadline in the rectifications letter, then the application shall be considered as incomplete and be rejected.